 - Established the Kenneth O. McCreedy Scholarship for Meade High School Students that successfully complete the Meade High Homeland Security Certificate Program.
 Awarded third scholarship in June 2014.

 - Conducted Education Forums: May 2007, May 2008, December 2009 and February 2011 and produced four widely acclaimed white papers that identify gaps and the actions to address these gaps in education and workforce needs

 - Organized and managed Destination Fort Meade Relocation Fairs for DISA, DMA, DoD Adjudications BRAC-affected staff in 2010 and 2011

-- Led the development and distribution of the Destination Fort Meade Guide, currently on its 7th edition.
+- Led the development and distribution of the Destination Fort Meade Guide.

 - In keeping with our mission to support the men and women of Fort Meade, the Fort Meade Alliance is proud to donate $10,000 to the installation’s Army Wellness Center.
 The health, wellness and resiliency of the men and women of Fort Meade is among our top priority.

 - The FMA probes the biggest challenges to building the cyber security and information technology workforce with the release of its newest white paper, “Top Challenges in Acquiring CS/IT Talent in the Fort Meade Region.”